 Communication of General Concerns regarding Your Safety or The Safety and Care/Service for Clients

 - Students will be provided with an Orientation to their placement site on or before the first day of their placement.
 The Orientation may include details of the placement site's policies and procedures related to communication about the safety of the work environment and/or the safety and care of patients/residents/clients.

 - If a student has any concerns about the safety of the work environment and/or the safe/appropriate care/service for clients:

 a.
 The student must immediately report these concerns to the FPLS and the Field Partner.

 b.
 The FPLS and Field Partner will discuss this concern.

 c.
-For concerns of a serious nature (e.g. concerns impacting a total student group; a serious care/service situation), the FPLS and Field Partner will discuss the situation with the CICE Program Manager, and potentially the Department Chair.
-The Program Manager will immediately contact FP site management to determine next steps.
+For concerns of a serious nature (e.g. concerns impacting a total student group; a serious care/service situation), the FPLS and Field Partner will discuss the situation with the CICE Program Manager, and potentially the Chair.
+The CICE Program Manager will immediately contact placement site management to determine next steps.

 Should facility policies require that placement students report safety or care/service concerns immediately to placement site management, the student should report to the FPLS immediately afterward.